theoseo/yolov3-tensorflow2/README.md

 # YOLOv3 implementation in TensorFlow 2.0

-This implementation of YOLOv3 object detector in TensorFlow 2.0 (Keras) to study TensorFlow 2.0 and YOLOv3 and referenced great resources below.
-This is on going.
+This implementation of YOLOv3 object detector in TensorFlow 2.0 (Keras).
+Referenced great resources below.
+Traning is on going.
 Tested on Python 3.6, TensorFlow 2.0 alpha on Ubuntu 16.04.

 ## Reference
 - [Darknet YOLO](https://pjreddie.com/darknet/yolo/)